varkenvarken/Point/README.md

-  -p PORT, --port PORT  port the server will listen on, default 8080 --key KEY             location of the key file, default key.pem --cert CERT           location of the key file, default cert.pem -m, --mock            do not run an actual servo controller -i I2C, --i2c I2C     address of the controller on the i2c bus, default 0x40
+  -p PORT, --port PORT  port the server will listen on, default 8080 --key KEY             location of the key file, default key.pem --cert CERT           location of the key file, default cert.pem -x, --nossl           Use http instead of https --secret SECRET       Filename of server name:password to use in basic
+                        authentication, default secret
+  -m, --mock            do not run an actual servo controller -i I2C, --i2c I2C     address of the controller on the i2c bus, default 0x40
 ```